↑ Like this article? Support us with a single click of the AD

 The murders – –

-They say Ronnie was calm, walking from room to room inside the Amityville house and firing round after round.
+They say Ronnie was calm, walking from room to room in the Amityville house and firing round after round.

 First his parents, twice into each to make sure they were dead.
 Then his brothers, Mark and John, one shot each.
 Into his sister’s room and first shooting the youngest Allison, then turning to Dawn.